aman-gupta70/Campus-course-and-records-manager-Project/README.md

 Assertions are utilized for program's internal self-checks.
 They are turned off by default.
 To execute the program with assertions turned on, use the `-ea` switch when running from the command line:

-`java -ea -p out -m edu.ccrm.main/edu.ccrm.cli.CCRMApp`
+`java -ea -cp bin edu.ccrm.cli.CCRMApp`